AdobeDocs/experience-cloud.en/help/website-implementation/integrations.md

 The main requirements to implement Customer Attributes&mdash;which you have already done&mdash;are to:

-1. Implement the Experience Cloud Id Service
+1. Implement the Adobe Experience Platform Identity Service
 1. Set Customer Ids via the Id Service *before* Target and Analytics fire their requests (which you accomplished using the rule ordering feature in Launch)

 ### Validate the Customer Attributes Implementation

-You have already validated that the Customer IDs are passed to both the ID Service and to Target in earlier lessons.
+You have already validated that the Customer IDs are passed to both the Identity Service and to Target in earlier lessons.
 You can also validate the Customer ID in the Analytics hit as well.
 At this time, the Customer ID is one of the few parameters that does not show up in the Experience Cloud Debugger, so you will use the browser's JavaScript Console to view it.

 1. Open the We.Retail site